Rundle Group

-The Rundle Group is a stratigraphical unit of Mississippian age in the Western Canadian Sedimentary Basin.
+The Rundle Group is a stratigraphic unit of Mississippian age in the Western Canadian Sedimentary Basin.

 It takes the name from Mount Rundle (itself taking the name from Robert Terrill Rundle), and was first described in outcrops at the northern side of the mountain in Banff National Park by R.J.W.
 Douglas in 1953.

 Lithology

 The Rundle Group consists of massive limestone interbedded with dark argillaceous limestone.
 Chert nodules are observed in the shaley beds, and crinoids and brachiopods are observed in the clean massive beds.
 Dolimitization is observed in the Elkton Member of the Turner Valley Formation.

 Distribution

 The Rundle Group reaches a maximum thickness of 741 ft at Tunnel Mountain.
 It thins out toward east and north and is completely eroded or absent in east central and only the lower part occurs in southern Alberta.